-Statistically speaking, women live longer than men; if you’re married, that means that the odds are that you’re going to outlive your husband.
-That’s significant for a couple of reasons.
-First, it means that if your husband dies before you, you’ll likely inherit his estate.
-More importantly, though, it means that to a large extent, you’ll probably have the last word about the final disposition of all of the assets you’ve accumulated during your marriage.
-But advanced estate planning isn’t just for women who are or were married.
+You will need to think about the disposition of your assets at your death and any tax implications.
+Statistically speaking, women live longer than men.
+So if you are married, you’ll also probably have the last word about the final disposition of all of the assets you’ve accumulated during your marriage.
 You’ll want to consider whether these concepts and strategies apply to your specific circumstances.

 When you transfer your property during your lifetime or at your death, your transfers may be subject to federal gift tax, federal estate tax, and federal generation-skipping transfer (GST) tax.
 (The top estate and gift tax rate is 40%, and the GST tax rate is 40%.)
 Your transfers may also be subject to state taxes.

 Gifts you make during your lifetime may be subject to federal gift tax.
 Not all gifts are subject to the tax, however.
 You can make annual tax-free gifts of up to $17,000 (in 2023, $16,000 in 2022) per recipient.
 Married couples can effectively make annual tax-free gifts of up to $34,000 (in 2023, $32,000 in 2022) per recipient.
 You can also make tax-free gifts for qualifying expenses paid directly to educational or medical services providers.
 And you can also make deductible transfers to your spouse and to charity.
 There is a basic exclusion amount that protects a total of up to $12,920,000 (in 2023, $12,060,000 in 2022) from gift tax and estate tax.

 Federal estate tax